grahamito/GPCTweetSearch/README.md

 ## Other issues
 - Image sizes in tableview display oddly need code to fix size, or change placeholder image

--Check we don’t need a separate managedObjectContext for inserts
+-Check we don’t need a separate managedObjectContext for inserts.
+Seems to work fine, i think because we are using UIManagedDocument to setup the managedObjectContext, and that has two managedObjectContexts built into it.

-(app uses  UIManagedDocument for core data)

 - Needs check for memory management
 Check for memory leaks

 ## Suggested Improvements
-App stores tweets in core data db, so, on startup, we don't need to get previously stored tweets from twitter api again.
+The App stores retrieved tweets in core data db, so, on startup, we don't need to re-get thesed previously stored tweets from twitter api.

 ## Basic algorithm